thewilkybarkid/effect/docs/modules/Clock.ts.md

   /**
    * Returns the current time in milliseconds.
    */
-  readonly currentTimeMillis: Effect.Effect<never, never, number>
+  readonly currentTimeMillis: Effect<never, never, number>
   /**
    * Unsafely returns the current time in nanoseconds.
    */